Tokyo Transportation Tips 01: Tokyo Transportation Overview. Never get lost in Tokyo!

 Although they are both subways, they are operated by two separate companies, so sometimes you may find that the two subways do not interchange directly, but you have to exit and enter the station first, and the fares are not inherited from each other.

-There are four regular lines: the Toei Oedo Line, Toei Shinjuku Line, Toei Mita Line and Toei Asakusa Line, and two special lines: the Toei Arakawa Line and the Nippori-Seren Line.
+There are four regular lines: the Toei Oedo Line, Toei Shinjuku Line, Toei Mita Line and Toei Asakusa Line, and two special lines: the Toei Arakawa Line and the Nippori-Toneri Line.

 Tokyo Metro has nine lines: Marunouchi Line, Ginza Line, Chiyoda Line, Yurakucho Line, Hibiya Line, Hanzomon Line, Tozai Line, Nanboku Line, and fukutoshin Line.